BZoennchen/supercollider-book/_sources/chapters/supercollider/ecosystem.md

 (sec-audio-sever)=
 ## The Audio Server

-The real-time audio server forms the core of the platform.
+The real-time audio server *scsynth* forms the core of the platform.
 The server uses synth definitions, i.e., ``SynthDefs`` as templates for creating synth nodes.
 Those synth instances can then be executed.
 The user can trigger and influence the execution via [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) messages.